Cyanilux/ShaderGraphVariables/README.md

 ### Setup:
 - Install via Package Manager → Add package via git URL : `https://github.com/Cyanilux/ShaderGraphVariables.git`
 - Alternatively, download and put the folder in your Assets
+- Note these methods won't update automatically, so please check back if you have any problems.
+If there's any important fixes or additional features added, I'll likely post about it on [twitter](https://twitter.com/Cyanilux) too!

 ### Usage :
 1) Add Node → Register Variable